 Is open source software secure?

 The short answer is that open source software is as secure or more secure (in general) than proprietary software (where visibility of the source code is tightly guarded and heavily restricted).
 A good summary of the relevant issues can be found in this article from IBM: The security implications of open source software.
 The increased security of using open source was cited as one reason the White House switched to Drupal.

 Drupal's API and default configuration are designed to be secure when used in their default modes.
 Issues like injection, cross-site scripting, session management, cross-site request forgeries, and others, all have standard solutions in the Drupal API.
 For a more detailed review of the topic please read the Drupal Security Report.

 Why does Drupal have more (or fewer) security advisories than another project?

 A security advisory also indicates the discovery of a potential problem, and also that the problem is resolved already.
 It's extremely rare that such security holes are exploited in the wild prior to the security fix being announced in the security advisory.
 Thus, your most important protection is keeping Drupal up to date whenever a security advisory is issued for Drupal core or the contributed code you are using.

 On live sites, what vulnerabilities have been found or exploited?

 Professional security audits of Drupal sites have generally found that the vast majority of security holes (90% or more) are present in the custom theme or modules written by that site's developers.
 That code did not get the same public scrutiny that all code on drupal.org receives.

-In addition, problems at the server level (such as using insecure protocols like FTP) are more likely to be the means of a successful attack than a vulnerability in Drupal - especially Drupal core.
+In addition, problems at the server level (such as using insecure protocols like FTP) are more likely to be the means of a successful attack than a vulnerability in Drupal, especially in Drupal core.